 We sue all responsible parties for pain and suffering, all applicable medical bills, lost wages, disfigurement, and scarring.

 The Rocky McElhaney Law Firm understands how to prove fault when truck wrecks harm you or your loved ones.
-Our trial attorneys in Nashville, Gallatin and Knoxville speak with everyone involved, investigate the vehicles and the scene of the accident, and conduct extensive discovery.
+Our trial attorneys in Nashville, Hendersonville and Knoxville speak with everyone involved, investigate the vehicles and the scene of the accident, and conduct extensive discovery.
 We even work with traffic reconstruction experts when necessary.
 For help now, please phone us 615-246-5549 or fill out our contact form.